How To Care For Dormant Plants

 - After plants begin to grow new leaves, watering once every 7 to 10 days is adequate until the weather warms and the plant begins active growth.
 Then water as needed.

-Dormant plants may look "dead" but they are just sleeping.
-Most dormant plants will start to show new growth in late March, unless otherwise specified.
+Our helpful chart will give you information about how to care for individual plants in dormancy.
+Most dormant plants will start to show new growth in late March, or when warm weather and longer days become consistent, unless otherwise specified.
 Be especially patient with dormant grasses, which won't be expected to wake up until mid-April.

 |Agastache Glowing Embers®, Ava, Desert Sunrise®, Desert Solstice, Rosita (Hummingbird Mint)||Mature stems are bare and have been cut back, plant will push many new shoots from the crown by mid-spring.|